 Pile Driving and Excavation

-This week, crews will begin installing steel sheet pilings that support the areas being excavated (dug) for upcoming utility relocations, weather permitting.
+Weather permitting, this week, crews will begin installing steel sheet pilings to support the areas being excavated (dug) for upcoming utility relocations.
+Work will occur behind the 800 block of Spedden St.

 Traffic Modifications